 When localized, the treatment for testicular cancer is surgery.
 When caught early, no further treatment is necessary.
 Men can lead a perfectly normal life with the removal of one testicle.
 If caught later, treatment may involve chemotherapy and/or radiation, or additional surgery.
 Recent developments in genetic testing have increased our ability to target treatments and identify individuals with higher risk cancers, improving outcomes.

-For more information about testicular cancer, including self-exam, visit UVM Cancer Center’s informational page.
+For more information about testicular cancer, visit UVM Cancer Center’s informational page.

 If you are interested in learning more about men’s health and cancer, I invite you to join us for the Men’s Health and Cancer Conference, now in its third year and taking place on Friday, November 3, 2017.
 This is a free event dedicated to education around cancer prevention, screening, survivorship and overall health for men—although women are encouraged to attend as well.
 We will host talks for the public throughout the morning as well as some targeted talks for young men in the afternoon.